Who is considered a transfer student?

 How will I know if Seattle University has received all of my application materials?

 After an application has been submitted you will receive an email from Seattle U sent to the email provided in your application.
 If the application is incomplete, the email will include a link to track your application with a list of required documents.
 When your application becomes complete you will receive a confirmation email that your application is complete and has been forwarded for review and an admissions decision.
 Students may also contact the admissions office at 206.220.8040 or email

 .Return to Top Menu.

 How long does it take to hear back after my application is complete?

 Transfer applications are processed and evaluated on a rolling basis with the exception of Nursing and Diagnostic Ultrasound applications.
 An admission decision is typically mailed 6-8 weeks after an application is completed.
 Admission decisions for Nursing and Diagnostic Ultrasound applicants are mailed in late spring.
 Applicants will be notified of their admission decision via post, not email.Return to Top Menu.

 What is the maximum number of credits that I can transfer?

-Seattle University grants the maximum credit possible to meet degree requirements for courses taken at other accredited institutions.
-An official evaluation of transfer coursework will be provided upon admission to SU.
-Students transferring from a community college may transfer up to 90 quarter credits to Seattle University.
-Students transferring from a four year institution may transfer up to 135 quarter credits.
-All Seattle University students are required to complete the last 45 quarter credit hours of their bachelor's degree coursework at Seattle University.
+Seattle U grants the maximum credit possible to meet degree requirements for courses taken at other accredited institutions.
+An official evaluation of transfer coursework will be provided upon admission to Seattle U. Students transferring from a community college may transfer up to 90 quarter credits to Seattle U. Students transferring from a four year institution may transfer up to 135 quarter credits.
+All Seattle U students are required to complete the last 45 quarter credit hours of their bachelor's degree coursework at Seattle U. Review Seattle U's

 How will my credits transfer?